 I’ll expand on some of these points below.

-This discussion is the most flexible section of a manuscript / project report and as such will be driven by what your story is in terms of its length, structure and flow.
-There aren’t firm rules and some of the following sections might connect better if rearranged or combined in different ways.
-However, here is a guideline layout and examples of the different types of paragraph from published work.
+This discussion is the most flexible section of a manuscript or project report.
+Length and structure should be driven by your story.
+However, below is a guideline layout and some examples of the different types of paragraph from published work.
+Be aware that some of the following sections might connect better if rearranged or combined in different ways.

 Summarise the goal of the study and how your data addresses that goal.
 I know this sounds like I am saying to repeat your results but what I really mean is to combine your key findings into a simple message.
 Make this short.
 A two or three sentence paragraph should do it.
 Assemble the phrasing to emphasise the points that you will delve deeper into the following paragraphs.